 5. Reboot the way you travel

-It doesn’t matter whether 2017 will be your first or your thirtieth backpacking trip; this coming year is prime time for trying out a different approach to travel.
+It doesn’t matter whether this year will be your first or your thirtieth backpacking trip; this coming year is prime time for trying out a different approach to travel.

 Ditch your mates and go solo; you get more freedom over your itinerary and a greater incentive to get chatting to all sorts of new people along your journey.
 Try out Couchsurfing with an affable local where you’re introduced to the best places for dining, drinking and dancing in your new location.
 Maybe even choose to volunteer for a few months and reap the benefits of closer engagement with the local community – a way of travel that taught me far more about the countries I visited than backpacking alone ever could.